 By Chandan Kumar, Patent Associate and Moumita Roy, Associate

-Prior to the implementation, the authority had published the draft rule for suggestion and objections of the stakeholders.
-The basic changes brought about by the Patents Amendment Rules, 2019 are summarized for a ready reference as under:
+Prior to the implementation, the authority had published the draft rule for suggestions and objections of the stakeholders.
+The basic changes brought about by the Patents Amendment Rules, 2019 are summarized for ready reference as under:

 The second change has been implemented in Rule 6(1) and that is:

 |Rule 6(IA)||…patent agent shall file, leave, make or give all documents only by electronic transmission duly authenticated, including scanned copies of documents that are required to be submitted in original:||a patent agent shall file, leave, make or give all documents only by electronic transmission duly authenticated||The sentence “including scanned copies of documents that are required to be submitted in original” has been omitted.
 Provided that any document, if asked to be submitted in original, shall be submitted within a period of fifteen days, failing which such documents shall be deemed not to have been filed.”|

 This means that going forward; the patent attorneys are not required to submit the originals of the documents required in original at the patent office within 15 days of the uploading of such documents on the electronic server of the patent office.
 Instead, they are required to submit the originals when asked so by the patent office that too within 15 days of such asking.

 The next change has been implemented in Rule 7 Proviso (ii).
 The change has broadened the scope of

 |Rule 7 — Second provision||..Provided further that in the case of a small entity, every document, for which a fee has been specified, shall be accompanied by Form-28||“Provided further that in the case of a small entity, or startup, every document, for which a for has been specified, shall be accompanied by Form-28.”||Provision amended to include startup along with the small entity|

 3. Expedited Examination